janderie/Lab-Page/content/projects/index.md

     content:
       slides:
       - title: 👋 Welcome to the group
-        content: Take a look at what we're working on...
-        text: We are working on several projects that focus on the capacity of communities to cope with changing environments, both built and natural.
+        content: We are working on several projects that focus on the capacity of communities to cope with changing environments, both built and natural.
         align: center
         background:
           image: